Tim-Moughayar/Jac-Wraps-Website-Redesign-v2/README.md

 I made the initial design back in November 2023 for my Web UX Fundementals and Prototyping class.
 That same semester, I used the design to create a website for my Web Development class.
-I redid my design and website after taking a Web development Bootcamp in July 2024.
+I redid my design and website after completing a Web development Bootcamp in August 2024.
 This current design and website is still under development.

 <br>